-The Myth: Earlier in 2010 BusinessWeek ran a cover story titled Amber Waves of Pain.
+The Myth: Earlier this year BusinessWeek ran a cover story titled Amber Waves of Pain.
 The magazine’s cover issued a blanket warning against exchange-traded products designed to offer exposure to commodity prices, repeating “Do Not Invest In Commodity ETFs” three times.
 The feature went on to detail stories of investors who thought they were buying securities that would replicate the hypothetical returns of investing in spot prices, implying that flaws in commodity products led to disappointing returns [read Five Things BusinessWeek Didn't Tell You About Commodity ETFs].

 The Truth: Returns of commodity products can and often do vary from the hypothetical change in spot prices.
 But that isn’t the result of nefarious design on the part of ETF issuers, rather a cold, hard fact of futures-based investing.
 What the article failed to mention was that the investors profiled apparently failed to perform even the most basic of due diligence, and totally failed to understand the basics of an investment product into which they poured money.